LokimuKH19/DRQI/README.md

 # DRQI-Based Eigenvalue Solver

 This repository provides a fully reproducible implementation of the DRQI-based eigenvalue solver used in our recent submission.
+This method is used to solve the eigenvalue problem in practical engineering with a relatively large learning rate and realize a rapid convergence.

 ## 🔍 Features
 - Deterministic runs via fixed random seeds and recorded training parameters.